21 Easy Halloween Crafts You Can Make for Under $5

 Add a batty friend to your Halloween decorations with this effortless nocturnal craft for kids.
 A simple bat cut from poster board makes an extra spooky Halloween addition when you tape it near light sources for an eerie glow.

 Witch at the Window Silhouette

 Give the impression of a sinister gathering in your home with a witch silhouette in your front window.
-To make, simply download our free pattern, enlarge to desired size, and trace onto heavy black crafts paper; cut out.
-Adhere to window using double-stick tape.
+To copy this free Halloween craft, simply download our pattern, enlarge to desired size, and trace onto heavy black crafts paper, then cut out.
+Adhere the bewitching design to your window using double-stick tape.

 Webbed Window Covering

 A skittering spider and sticky web transform your front door into a haunting Halloween decoration.
 Start with three long strips of black crafts tape, creating an off-center X shape with two and cutting across the middle of the X with the third (your window should be divided into six sections).
 Starting at the center, add shorter tape strips to create the web shape.

 Eerie Ghost Doorknob Hanger